Graduate Courses

 For a complete listing of department courses visit the UCLA General Catalog.

 Lecture, three hours.
 Lectures and readings in English.
-Russian novelist ("The Gift"), American novelist ("Lolita"), autobiographer ("Speak Memory"), and critic.
-Concurrently scheduled with course C124N.
+Survey of short stories, novellas, and major plays ("The Seagull," "Uncle Vanya," "Three Sisters," "The Cherry Orchard"), with discussion of Russian and American productions.
+Concurrently scheduled with course C124C.
 S/U or letter grading.

 S/U grading.